SimantovYousoufov/goppy/README.md

 Goppy is a command-line clipboard watcher.
 It'll keep track of your clipboard history in a terminal window and manage storing it behind the scenes for you.
 Goppy will hydrate clipboard history from storage.

+## Warnings

+- While Goppy keeps all data 100% local, it has access to your clipboard, this means Goppy can read any sensitive information like passwords, API keys, etc that you copy.
+Please make sure you read the source and are comfortable with this before using Goppy.
+- Prefer to not store your history to disk, but if you choose to do so, use the Encrypted Store `$ goppy -e`

 ## Usage:

 * Options: